saidijongo/PIC18F65J50_Startup/README.md

 # PIC18F65J50_Startup
-Using MPLABXIDE to control hardwares
+Using MPLABXIDE to control hardwares, motors, relays and sensors